ltalirz/aiida-discoverer/README.md

 In order to speed up things, everything is set up for the ubuntu user.

+ * remember to restart the `aiida-rest` system service after switching profiles

 ## Acknowledgements

 This work is supported by the [MARVEL National Centre for Competency in